dhiway/cord/docs/orbis-native-capability-matrix.md

 5. Reproducible literal/vector, Executive, benchmark, migration and Wasm/native evidence is frozen before further native capability slices begin.

-Bulletin V7 reconstructs both `ResourceLinkByRef` and `ResourceLinkByContentHash` independently from authoritative links and writes row/link counters before setting V7 last.
+Completed Bulletin V7 reconstructs both `ResourceLinkByRef` and `ResourceLinkByContentHash` independently from authoritative links and writes row/link counters before setting V7 last.
 REF and HASH missing, partial, stale and duplicate rehearsals cannot substitute for each other.
 Its frozen budget is `reads = A + T + L + I_ref + I_hash + 3L + 3` and